iTwin/itwinjs-core/docs/bis/guide/other-topics/calculated-properties.md

 # Calculated Properties

 It is not uncommon for BIS schema designers to face the need to handle properties that can be derived from other data already captured by a BIS schema.
+This article discusses Calculated properties in light of their scope of computation.
+That is, property-calculations are...

+1. Scoped by data in a single transaction
+1. Based on data potentially distributed among multiple transactions

+## Property-calculations scoped by data in a single transaction

+This category of calculated properties refers to those whose input and computation result always change together, and therefore, are commited to the BIS repository in a single transaction.
+Examples include `Length` properties that are calculated from other _parts_ of an Entity, such as a Pipe - computed based on the distance between its Ports - or an Alignment - calculated from its Horizontal Projection.

-In general, there are four approaches to consider while introducing calculated or derived properties, each being more appropropriate than the others depending upon workflow, application and performance requirements.
+In general, there are four approaches to consider while introducing calculated or derived properties scoped by data in a single transaction, each being more appropropriate than the others depending upon workflow, application and performance requirements.
 These approaches are:

 1. Derived properties calculated externally
 1. Handled via Presentation Rules
 1. Handled via Caches maintained by a Domain library or Application logic
 1. Calculated on the fly, shown via Custom User-Interface

-## Properties Calculated External to the BIS Repository
+### Properties Calculated External to the BIS Repository

 This approach is particularly applicable to Connectors, which can synchronize derived data already calculated in the external data source.
 In that case, a Connector needs to ensure to include the calculated properties in its target BIS schema, deferring all the calculation responsibility to the external application that created the data in the first place.

 With this approach, calculated property values are captured in the BIS repository, being available to both ECSQL querying as well as standard UX controls such as the Property Pane and Grid.

-## Calculated Properties handled via Presentation Rules
+### Calculated Properties handled via Presentation Rules

 iTwin.js contains a very powerful `Presentation` library, commonly referred to as `PresentationRules`.
 It provides means to declaratively get data from BIS Repositories in a format that is ready to be displayed to end users.
 Such library can be used to create calculated properties above the BIS schema layer.
 Please see [Calculated Properties Specification](https://www.itwinjs.org/presentation/content/calculatedpropertiesspecification/) for more information.